LeoMavri/TSC-Companion/README.md

 # TSC Helper Script

-Browser script compatible with **Tampermonkey**, **Greasemonkey** and other similar extensions that adds TSC-style stat estimates straight to the user's profile page.
+Browser script is compatible with **Tampermonkey**, **Greasemonkey** and other similar extensions that adds Torn Attack Central-style stat estimates straight to the user's profile page.

 **Table of Contents**